godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 immediately return from the current function, with the current frozen state of the same function as the return value.
 Calling ``resume`` on this resulting object will continue execution and return whatever the function returns.
-Once resumed the state object becomes invalid.
+Once resumed, the state object becomes invalid.
 Here is an example:

 ::